 This report is issued every Monday and Friday, excluding bank holidays.
+During periods when the system is particularly tight, ad hoc updates may additionally be issued.

 Disclaimer:

 While reasonable care and precaution has been taken to ensure its accuracy, this report and the information contained herein is provided without warranties or representations of any kind with respect to (without limitation) its quality, accuracy and completeness.
 All information contained herein is subject to change without notice.